Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

   This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.
 It might not be available on your installation of Tuleap.

-The Test Management plugin of Tuleap aims at providing a simple and easy way to deal with test campaigns.
+The Test Management plugin of Tuleap aims at providing a straightforward way to deal with test campaigns.

 Test Management features:

 * Create and maintain test case definitions
-* Create test campaigns as a collection of test cases
+* Create test campaigns as a collection of test cases (manual or automated)
 * Follow test executions (Not run, passed, failed, blocked)
 * Realtime update for concurrent test execution by team
+* Link with requirements managed by Agile Dashboard

 Overview
 --------